Etiquette and Protocol

 - There should always be at least three lines in an address.
 If there is no street or box number, you will use the second line for the city and the third for the state and zip code

-- Do not use abbreviations for street, avenue, name of state, etc. This, however, does not include directions (i.e. NW, SE) and DC as in Washington, DC or titles and suffixes (Dr., Mr., Jr., and Sr.)
+- Do not use abbreviations for the street, avenue, name of the state, etc. This, however, does not include directions (i.e., NW, SE) and DC as in Washington, DC or titles and suffixes (Dr., Mr., Jr., and Sr.)

 - Military and religious abbreviations are spelled out